Research-Based

 probiotics for acne align probiotic extra strength capsules

-Align is not only a trusted brand for probiotic supplements, but it also doesn’t require refrigeration as most probiotics do.
-It contains 5 billion CFUs at the manufacture date and 50 million until the “best by” date on the product.
-It’s formulated to contain Bifidobacterium longum 35624, a well-known strain that has been extensively studied for its effects on digestive health.
+Align is a trusted probiotic brand that doesn’t require refrigeration like most probiotics.
+It contains 5 billion CFUs at manufacture date and 50 million through the “best by” date.
+The formula includes Bifidobacterium longum 35624, a well-researched strain extensively studied for digestive health benefits.
 You can purchase this product from Amazon for $49.97 for 42 capsules.

 Garden of Life Once Daily Probiotic Capsules